 Naturally the Big Apple has some tasty alternative tours to be tucking into as well (ie. we’re not talking about boat trips to the statue of Liberty this time).
 How about exploring New York’s street art scene in Brooklyn, or taking a hip hop tour of the Bronx?
 (We’re planning on covering the latter soon!).

 Want to a learn a little during your hotel stay?
 Located just steps from Grand Central Station, The Library Hotel offers guests rooms stocked with art and books representative of the ten different categories of the Dewey Decimal System.
 The Empire Hotel is a luxurious oasis located in the heart of the Lincoln Center area, complete with one of the most exclusive finds in the city, the infamous Pool Deck that was featured in Sex and the City.
-Big Apple Hostel is a great choice for those who want to stay in a great location, in the centre of Times Square for a fraction of the cost of some of the higher end hotels.
+To get the prices on 1000s of rooms check Hotelscombined – I suggest you search by reader ratings.
+Whilst for something more authentic and local try Homestay.com, which offers hosted apartments at very affordable prices (kind of like Airbnb before they went global).
+Oh yeah, Urban Travel Blog readers automatically get a 5% discount – just click on the link.

 Whilst non-New Yorkers might not subscribe to the locals’ opinion that NYC is the capital city of the world, it can certainly be considered the world capital of food.
 Any type of cuisine is available.
 For Indian, head to Curry Hill, Little Italy has great Italian food, but if you want to be a bit more adventurous, head up to the Bronx to sample the atmosphere on Arthur Avenue.
 Chinatown’s Dim Sum Go Go is a must for dumplings.
 If you’re seeing a show on Broadway, check out Restaurant Row, where most restaurants offer a pre-theatre fixed price dinner at a discounted price.

 Happy hour is a huge event in New York City, with practically every bar offering some sort of drink special between the hours of 5 and 7.
 Ninth Avenue is a haven for young, hip theatre types, especially Ariba Ariba , which serves up killer margaritas.
 You can’t go wrong with an Irish pub in New York, and they are everywhere.
 Pop into the Irish Rogue on 44th Street for a great pint and conversation with the beautiful wait staff.
 Flute is a bit more high end, but promises exquisite champagne selections recommended by the extremely knowledgeable staff.
 And if you want to get down and dirty, head over to the Rodeo Bar for some extremely potent margaritas and live rockabilly music every night.
-Finally, if you happen to be in town on Monday, then don’t miss the ultra-hip rock mash up that is Nasty Mondays…
+Not authentic enough for you?
+Find out what happens when Urban Travel Blog spend One Blurry Night in the Williamsburg district…

-With three major airports, pretty much every major airline flies into New York City.
-You can take the city bus from LaGuardia into the city, or hop on one of the shuttles which drop you off at Grand Central Station.
+With three major airports within the city limits, pretty much every major airline flies into New York City from destinations all around the world.
+It’s well worth checking a flight comparison site to compare deals on ticket prices and save a few dollars (which can be better spent in The Big Apple’s bars and restaurants).
+Once you’ve touched down, you can take the city bus from LaGuardia airport into the city, or hop on one of the shuttles which drop you off at Grand Central Station.
 Penn Station and Grand Central Station are hubs for train travel, and the Port Authority Bus Terminal welcomes in buses.
+If you want to arrive in a little more style and comfort you can arrange a private transfer with Blacklane.

 Time Out New York is the go to guide for New York City events.
 Published weekly, it lists events for the week, as well as theatre and movie reviews and museum and gallery guides.
-Some online resources include Pulse JFK, Postabon, Daily Candy, and Flavorpill, all free, and all of which detail free, often obscure/alternative, New York City events.
+Flavorpill is another good online resource for highbrow and lowbrow and often obscure/alternative events.

 Hard Copy & Silver Screen